ChathurangiShyalika/AAAI-Lab-Rare-Event-Prediction/Part 3/README.md

-# [Part 3] - Problem 1: Addressing Data Scarcity and Improving the Quality
+# [Part 3] - Addressing Data Scarcity and Improving the Quality

 📂 **: This section includes an introduction hands-on lab focusing on using data augmentation techniques and modeling approaches to improve rare event prediction** ✨